-Turn the Mode Selector to DEFIB.
-The unit automatically defaults to 120 joules or the preconfigured first shock energy selection.
+The control buttons for Manual mode light up on the front panel and the unit automatically defaults to 120 joules or the preconfigured first shock energy selection.

-Note: Defibrillator PADDLES are selected as the ECG source when the instrument is turned to MONITOR or DEFIB with paddles connected to the OneStep cable.
+Note: Defibrillator PADDLES are selected as the ECG source when the instrument is changed to Manual mode with paddles connected to the OneStep cable.